aaronkai/astro-portfolio/src/pages/project/asheville-aikikai.md

   - Martial Arts
 ---

-I built this site on spec for a local dojo in in SvelteKit.
+I built this site on spec for a local dojo in in SvelteKit as a redesign of their aging WordPress site.
 Orignally designed to be a static site, I later converted it to server-side rendering to accomodate a backend CMS, which I did in Sanity to allow stakeholders to dynamically edit content.
+I designed the logo and applied stock assets as placeholders.